Get quick facts about Hewlett Packard Enterprise (HPE)

 - Honored as a Best Place to Work for LGBT Equality by the Human Rights Campaign

-- Ranked as a world leader for corporate sustainability for seven consecutive years by the Dow Jones Sustainability Index
+- Ranked as a world leader for corporate sustainability for eight consecutive years by the Dow Jones Sustainability Index

 - Recognized as one of the Top 100 Global Tech Leaders by Thompson Reuters (2018)

-- Classified as a World Leader For Corporate Action On Climate Change, CDP Climate A List, for the fourth consecutive year
+- Classified as a World Leader For Corporate Action On Climate Change, CDP Climate A List, for the sixth consecutive year

 - HPE’s diversity and inclusion efforts were acknowledged with 100% ratings by the Human Rights Equality Index and the U.S. Business Leadership Network Disability Equality Index

-- HPE named one of the by Ethisphere on its 2019 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity
+- HPE named one of the World’s Most Ethical Companies by Ethisphere on its 2019 list recognizing companies recognized for advancing corporate citizenship, transparency and standards of integrity

 - HPE Pointnext is our IT services business which aims to help customers navigate and accelerate their digital transformations through an ecosystem of partners and IT consultants/experts

 - 22,000 HPE Pointnext experts in 80 countries

 - 11,000 HPE Pointnext projects completed each year

 - 30+ ecosystem partners, one of the most expansive partner networks in the industry